Realia (translation): Translating realia

 How suitable each of these solutions is depends on various factors.
 One of them is the type of text that is being translated.
 Adequate translations (in Toury's sense) of realia add some exoticism, a quality that is often desirable in fiction.
-For non-fiction, nowadays, adequacy is usually preferred to acceptability, so as to avoid the ambiguity that can arise from the use of more culturally neutral translations – though the opposite preference has prevailed in the past.
+For non-fiction, nowadays adequacy is usually preferred to acceptability, so as to avoid the ambiguity that can arise from the use of more culturally neutral translations – though the opposite preference has prevailed in the past.
 One must also consider how the element of realia relates to the source culture in terms of importance and familiarity.
-If, for instance, it is rather common in the source culture, then providing an adequate translation creates an exotic note that wasn’t there in the first place (though this can be justified by the fact that, after all, one is not dealing with an original, but a translation).
+If, for instance, it is rather common in the source culture, then providing an adequate translation creates an exotic note that was not there in the first place (though this can be justified by the fact that, after all, one is not dealing with an original, but a translation).
 If, on the contrary, the source culture perceives the element of realia as unusual, unless the translator renders such an element more culturally neutral, readers of the translation will most likely also perceive it as unusual.
-Another thing to keep in mind when establishing a translation strategy is that not all languages are equally open to “foreignisms”, and how familiar speakers of that language may be with the realia one introduces.
+Another thing to keep in mind when establishing a translation strategy is that not all languages are equally open to "foreignisms", and how familiar speakers of that language may be with the realia one introduces.
 Some languages, such as Italian, welcome such words and frequently integrate them into their vocabulary.
 Other languages, on the contrary, have the opposite tendency: they are wary of foreign words and are very impermeable to them.
 French is a good example of such protectionism.
 Lastly, the expected readership (which may or may not be similar to that of the original) influences the choice of a suitable translation strategy.
 For example, the name of a chemical compound will be translated differently depending on whether one expects the text to be read by chemists or schoolchildren.